jpype-project/jpype/doc/userguide.rst

 ==============================

-Before we get into the details of the types that JPype provides, we first need to contrast some of the fundimental language differences between Java and Python.
+Before we get into the details of the types that JPype provides, we first need to contrast some of the fundamental language differences between Java and Python.
 Python is inherently a weakly typed language.
 Any variable can take any type and the type of a particular variable can change over the course the lifetime of the program.
 Types themselves can be mutable as you can patch an